Cleanliness and the Varchenko-Gelfand algebra: Connections with other properties of arrangements

 \subsection{Relationships}

-Yoshinaga's criterion is closely-related to a number of other properties of arrangements.
 Below are several well-known arrangements, together with a summary of which properties they satisfy.
-Here OS refers to the Orlik--Solomon algebra, Cord refers to the Cordovil algebra, and both quad Cord and quad OS mean that the defining ideals of the correspinding rings are quadratically generated.
+Here OS refers to the Orlik--Solomon algebra, Cord refers to the Cordovil algebra, and both quad Cord and quad OS mean that the defining ideals of the corresponding rings are quadratically generated.

 The following diagram summarizes the relationships (and non-relationships) between some of these properties.